 I visited the Skywalk just four days after it opened to the public.
 It is managed by the Forest Research Institute of Malaysia (FRIM).

-The Skywalk is the suspending structure consists of eight hanging bridges and nine towers, with tower five being the highest (50 meters above the forest).
+The Forest Skywalk (called jejantas rimba in Malay) is the suspending structure consisting of eight hanging bridges and nine towers, with tower five being the highest (50 meters above the forest).
+The structure was built with aluminum, supported by guy wires, and enforced with steel tubes.

 You can enjoy the glorious view of the KPG Lake, the sprawling view of Kuala Lumpur, and the lush rainforest at the top of the towers.